 A major funding round

 The company also announced the closure of its Series E funding round, raising 120 million.

-The round was led by Goldman Sachs and participated by major venture capital firms including Tiger Management and Adage Capital Management.
+The round was led by Goldman Sachs and participated in by major venture capital firms, including Tiger Management and Adage Capital Management.